arnicas/TopicsPythonGephi/Install Directions for Topic Vis Workshop.md

 Accept the defaults.
 Open a new terminal window afterwards.

-Then from the command line in the new window, make a directory for the class:
+Then from the command line in the new window:

     >conda create -n topic_workshop ipython-notebook nltk pip [accept the defaults]